rstudio/reticulate/README.md

 <img src="images/reticulated_python.png" width=200 align=right style="margin-left: 15px;" alt="reticulated python"/>

-  - Calling Python from R in a variety of ways including R Markdown, sourcing Python scripts, importing Python modules, and using Python interactively within an R session.
+  - Python from R can be called in a variety of ways including R Markdown, sourcing Python scripts, importing Python modules, and using Python interactively within an R session.